Background check: Purposes

-Each check is briefly explained along with its purpose and how it helps employers make informed hiring decisions.

 Employment screening

 Employers often request background checks on job candidates for employment screening, especially for candidates seeking a position that requires high security or a position of trust, such as in a school, courthouse, hospital, financial institution, airport, and government.
 Background checks in the corporate realm have become a commonplace practice for many companies, aimed at mitigating legal liabilities and preventing adverse actions within their workforce.

 They can also be requested when purchasing a firearm (from a legal authorization).
 A government agency traditionally administers these checks for a nominal fee, but private companies can also administer them.
 Results of a background check typically include past employment verification, credit history, and criminal history.
 The objective of background checks is to ensure the safety and security of the employees in the organization.

-These checks are often used by employers as a means of judging a job candidate's past mistakes, character, and fitness, and to identify potential hiring risks for safety and security reasons.
-Background checks are also used to thoroughly investigate potential government employees to be given a security clearance.
-However, these checks can sometimes be used for illegal purposes, such as unlawful discrimination (or employment discrimination), identity theft, and violation of privacy.
+These checks are also used to assess a candidate's prior conduct and fitness for a role, and to vet prospective government employees for a security clearance.
+They can, however, be misused for unlawful discrimination, identity theft, or invasion of privacy.

 Checks are frequently conducted to confirm information found on an employment application or résumé/curriculum vitae.
 One study showed that half of all reference checks done on prospective employees differed between what the job applicant provided and what the source reported.
-They are also conducted as a way to differentiate potential employees further and pick the one the employer feels is best suited for the position.
+They are also used to differentiate potential employees further and to select the candidate the employer considers best suited for the position.
 Employers are obligated to ensure their work environment is safe for all employees and helps prevent other employment problems in the workplace.